Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

 \subsubsection{Match Ratio}

 We now study the effect of different match ratios.
-With a high match ratio, more data are materialized, and therefore *-OM implementations perform better.
-On the other hand, a low match ratio, makes the materialization using unclustered \textsc{gather}s less costly, because only a small fraction of payload data are materialized.
+With a high match ratio, more data are materialized, and therefore *-TR implementations perform better.
+On the other hand, a low match ratio, makes the materialization using unclustered \textsc{gather}s less costly because only a small fraction of payload data are materialized.
 We adjust the match ratio by replacing a corresponding fraction of primary keys with non-matching values.

 We show the effect of the match ratio in processing $1.5\text{G}\bowtie 1.5\text{G}$ in Figure~\ref{fig:match-ratio} for relations $R, S$ with two payload columns each ($|R|=|S|=2^{27}$).
-We observe that *-OM implementations have better performance for high-match ratios, and when the ratio drops below $25\%$, *-OM are slower because the materialization is no longer a bottleneck.
-PHJ-UM has the best performance of all when the match ratio is low, due to the low materialization needs.
+We observe that *-TR implementations have better performance for high match ratios, and when the ratio drops below $25\%$, *-TR is slower because the materialization is no longer a bottleneck.
+The empirical threshold 25\% is close to our model analysis in Section~\ref{sec:opt-phj}.
+PHJ-UR performs the best when the match ratio is low, due to the low materialization needs.

+{ Figure~\ref{fig:phj-mr} shows the measured and model-predicted (see Section~\ref{sec:opt-phj}) time differences between PHJ-UR and PHJ-TR.
+A positive value means PHJ-TR is faster.
+The figure shows that our model not only successfully predicts 25\% to be the turning point but accurately captures their relative differences for other match ratios.}